Last Updated: June 3, 2025 by TRUiC Team

 Franchise Tax

-Instead of an annual report, your LLC will need to file and pay an annual tax of $300 by June 1 in order to maintain its good standing within the state.
-You will be required to do this every year as long as your business remains active in the Delaware Division of Corporation’s records, regardless of whether or not it generates a profit.
+Your LLC will need to file and pay an annual tax of $300 by June 1 in order to maintain its good standing within the state.
+You can pay your franchise tax online using the Delaware Corporations Information System (DCIS).

 If you fail to pay your franchise tax on time, you’ll be subject to a penalty of $200 and 1.5% interest for each month you are late in paying.